Debbie Petherick Registered MBACP (Accred)

 Continuing Professional Development ensures that my practice remains current.

-2. BA (Hons) in Humanistic and Integrative Counselling, Peter Symonds College, Winchester (July 2015).
+3. BA (Hons) in Humanistic and Integrative Counselling (2015), Peter Symonds College, Winchester

-4. Foundations in Family Therapy, Plymouth Community Healthcare in Academic Partnership with Plymouth University Faculty of Health
+4. Foundations in Family Therapy (2013), Plymouth Community Healthcare in Academic Partnership with Plymouth University Faculty of Health

-5. Diploma in Creative Cognitive Behavourial Therapy, Safe Space Counselling, Devon.
+5. Diploma in Creative Cognitive Behavioural Therapy (2012), Safe Space for Counselling (Ken Rabone)

-6. TA101 Certificate - Understanding Human Personality, Bodmin Psychotherapy Centre.
+6. TA101 Certificate - Understanding Human Personality (2012) Cornwall Therapy Partnership (Dr Cathy McQuaid)

 As a registered accredited member of the British Association of Counselling and Psychotherapy (BACP) I adhere to their Ethical Framework for Good Practice in Counselling and Psychotherapy (www.bacp.co.uk ) including boundaries around confidentiality.